Flight Delay Compensation: Find out when you are entitled to claim compensation for problems with your flight and baggage

 How do you enforce your right to receive flight delay compensation?

-The bset approach is to check any holiday insurance you have for legal protection cover so you can have a solicitor enforce you rights.
+The best approach is to check any holiday insurance you have for legal protection cover so you can have a solicitor enforce you rights.

-On this page you have seen when you can claim compensation for passenger delay and baggage problems.
+In this article you have seen when you can claim compensation for passenger delay and baggage problems.